News

 Guide to Fertility Insurance Laws in New England

-This post was updated on May 15, 2023 to reflect the most up to date information, especially as it relates to the state of Maine who previously had no fertility…
+This post was updated on Jan 1, 2024, to reflect the most up-to-date information, especially as it relates to the state of Maine, which previously had no fertility coverage mandates.…

 Fertility Insurance Mandates and The Impact on Treatment Outcomes

 As of April 2021, a total of 19 states have passed fertility insurance laws.
 Of those, only 13 cover in vitro fertilization (IVF).
-And, in each state, the definition of…
+In each state, the definition of infertility…